Sicilian Mafia

+The Sicilian Mafia or Cosa Nostra ([ˈkɔːza ˈnɔstra, ˈkɔːsa -]; [ˈkɔːsa ˈnɔʂː(ɽ)a]; lit.
+'Our Thing'), also simply referred to as the Mafia, is a criminal society and criminal organization originating on the island of Sicily and dates back to the mid-19th century.
+Emerging as a form of local protection and control over land and agriculture, the Mafia gradually evolved into a powerful criminal network.
+By the mid-20th century, it had infiltrated politics, construction, and finance, later expanding into drug trafficking, money laundering, and other crimes.
+At its core, the Mafia engages in protection racketeering, arbitrating disputes between criminals, and organizing and overseeing illegal agreements and transactions.

 The basic group is known as a "family", "clan", or cosca.
-Each family claims sovereignty over a territory, usually a town, village or neighbourhood (borgata) of a larger city, in which it operates its rackets.
+Each family claims sovereignty over a territory, usually a town, village or neighborhood (borgata) of a larger city, in which it operates its rackets.
 Its members call themselves "men of honour", although the public often refers to them as mafiosi.
-By the 20th century, wide-scale emigration from Sicily, facilitated the formation of mafiosi style gangs in Australia, the United Kingdom, Canada, the United States and South America.
-These diaspora based outfits replicated the traditions and methods of their Sicilian ancestors to varying extents.
+By the 20th century, wide-scale emigration from Sicily led to the formation of mafiosi style gangs in other countries, in particular in the United States, where its offshoot, the American Mafia, was created.
+These diaspora-based outfits replicated the traditions and methods of their Sicilian ancestors to varying extents.

 Etymology

 The word mafia originated in Sicily.
-The Sicilian noun mafiusu (in Italian: mafioso) roughly translates to mean "swagger," but can also be translated as "boldness, bravado".
-In reference to a man, mafiusu in 19th-century Sicily was ambiguous, signifying a bully, arrogant but also fearless, enterprising and proud, according to scholar Diego Gambetta.
-In reference to a woman, however, the feminine-form, "mafiusa", means a beautiful or attractive female.
+The Sicilian noun mafiusu (in Italian: mafioso) roughly translates to mean "swagger", but can also be translated as "boldness, bravado".
+In reference to a man, mafiusu in 19th-century Sicily was ambiguous, signifying strength, arrogant but also fearless, enterprising and proud, according to scholar Diego Gambetta.
+In reference to a woman, however, the feminine form "mafiusa" means a beautiful or attractive female.
 The Sicilian word mafie refers to the caves near Trapani and Marsala, which were often used as hiding places for refugees and criminals.

-Sicily was once an Islamic emirate, therefore mafia might have Arabic roots.
+Sicily was once an Islamic emirate, and it has been challenged that a Sicilian mafia might have Arabic roots.
 Possible Arabic roots of the word include: